Skip to content

 Report Contents

-• Product: The name of the item
+• Product: Name of the product.

-• Quantity and Unit value: Quantity and price per unit
+• Quantity and unit value: Quantity and price per unit.

-• Value: Total transaction value
+• Value: Total value of the transaction.

-• Location: The location of the movement
+• Location: Name of the location for the movement.

 Customizing the Report